Bazzu85/Handbrake-Batcher-and-Merger/README.md

 ||inputFile|| -> the input file that's the script is running on

 ||outputFile|| -> the output file converted by HandbrakeCLI. this is generated with the input file name, appending "_handrake.mkv".

+### mkvMergeOptions

+mkvMergeLocation: the MkvMerge.exe file location

+mkvMergeCommandToLaunch: the numeric preset to use from the mkvMergeCommandList.
+Starts with zero

+mkvMergeCommandList: The command to launch for execute the MkvMerge.exe conversion.
+This is a list and is used only the command from the index mkvMergeCommandToLaunch